KristaSmith247/KristaSmith247.github.io/readme.md

 ### [Banking App](https://github.com/KristaSmith247/KristaSmith247.github.io/tree/main/MERN-Banking-App)
 The purpose of this project is to demonstrate the use of React, Node.js, Express and MongoDB to create a website.
 This was a group project done for a software engineering class with @ashiggles and @anniecroft using the name "Team Gecko".
 The project is a mock banking website.
+Some of the technical challenges of this project included establishing communications between the client and server sides and creating events for when the user hits "submit".
 Overall features of the website include:
 + login page
   - account verification